Thodoris-Diamantidis/interactive-rating-component-main/README.md

 ## My process

 My proccess for this project was straight forward:

--First step was to define my html structure and make a starter CSS file so it will be easier later on to style the whole project
+- First step was to define my html structure and make a starter CSS file so it will be easier later on to style the whole project
--Started of with adding a CSS reseter from (https://www.joshwcomeau.com/css/custom-css-reset/) -Added some Custom variables to help me in this project(guided by the style-guide.md) -Second step was to start styling the Rating State -Started styling Rating State when i was happy with it i went to js -With Javascript i tried to make the 1 - 5 rating interactive while also keepeing track of which rating is selected(thats for the Thankyou state)
+- Started of with adding a CSS reseter from (https://www.joshwcomeau.com/css/custom-css-reset/)
+- Added some Custom variables to help me in this project(guided by the style-guide.md)
+- Second step was to start styling the Rating State
+- Started styling Rating State when i was happy with it i went to js
+- With Javascript i tried to make the 1 - 5 rating interactive while also keepeing track of which rating is selected(thats for the Thankyou state)
--Third step was to style the Thankyou State
+- Third step was to style the Thankyou State

 ### Built with